Current Operating Status

 Instruction

-For Fall 2020, as many courses as possible are being provided online or as hybrids (a combination of in-person and online instruction).
+WCC is conducting as many Spring 2021 courses as possible via synchronous online delivery.
+Others are being provided as hybrids (a combination of in-person and online instruction).
 Those courses and labs that are being taught face-to-face have reduced capacity to ensure distancing between individuals.
-Masks are required of students and employees except when safely distanced outdoors.

 Beginning Monday, Aug.
-10, all who work, study, or conduct any business on the campus or in its facilities must pass through a drive-through COVID-19 screening tent.
+10, 2020, all who work, study, or conduct any business on the campus or in its facilities must pass through a drive-through COVID-19 screening tent.
 The questionnaire-and-temperature-check screenings will be required of every person, every time they enter the campus or the college’s portion of the Wayne Executive Jetport.

 CARES Act Higher Education Emergency Relief Fund